ishendrarai/SwiftChat.AI/README.md

 ### 3.1 System Overview

-EmotiSocial is an AI-integrated social networking platform built on a **microservices architecture**.
+SwiftChat is an AI-integrated social networking platform built on a **microservices architecture**.
 The core backend orchestrates four independently deployable AI services, each responsible for a distinct intelligent behaviour.
 All AI services communicate with the main backend via an internal service mesh, keeping concerns cleanly separated and independently scalable.

 ---